 Research Fellow, Head of Ifri's Geopolitics of Technology Program

 - EU, NATO and transatlantic relations

 Prior to joining Ifri, she was Assistant Professor in International Relations and European Studies at the Paul H. Nitze School of Advanced International Studies (SAIS) at Johns Hopkins University in Washington (2017-2020).
 Previously, she was a postdoctoral researcher at the Institute of strategic research (IRSEM) at the French ministry of armed forces.
-She is a graduate of King's College London and Panthéon-Sorbonne University and holds a doctorate in political science from Sciences Po Paris, co-supervised with King's College.
-She is the author of Rivals in Arms: The Rise of UK-France Defence Relations in the 21st Century (McGill-Queen’s University Press, October 2020) and co-author, with Olivier Schmitt, of French Defence Policy since the End of the Cold War (Routledge, February 2021).
+She is a graduate of King’s College London and Panthéon-Sorbonne University and holds a doctorate in political science from IEP Paris, co-supervised with King’s College.
+Alice Pannier is the author of Rivals in Arms: The Rise of UK-France Defense Relations in the 21st Century (McGill-Queen's University Press, October 2020) and co-author, with Olivier Schmitt, of French Defense Policy since the End of the Cold War (Routledge, February 2021).